 One easy way to get some extra space in your dorm room is to raise your bed.
-But you may not know how to loft a dorm bed.
-Here are 5 simple steps to lofting your college dorm bed.
+Here are 5 simple steps for how to loft a dorm bed.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Learn more: Affiliate Disclaimer.

-And one of the best ways to get more space is to loft your dorm bed.
+And one of the best ways to get more storage space in a college dorm is to loft your bed.

-Here’s an easy step-by-step guide on how to loft a dorm bed:
+In a hurry?
+Here’s a quick overview for how to loft a dorm bed:

-How to Loft A Dorm Bed (in 5 Steps)
+How to Loft A Dorm Bed (In 5 Easy Steps)

 Here are the steps you need to take to loft a dorm bed: